 6 Summary and conclusions

-The harmonised use of spectrum for IMT systems, including those used to support narrowband and broadband MTC applications, present advantages especially for developing countries.
-It facilitates economies of scale during the deployment of MTC applications in a timely and cost effective manner.
+The harmonised use of spectrum for IMT systems, including those used to support narrowband and broadband MTC applications, present advantages, especially for developing countries.
+It facilitates economies of scale particularly during the deployment of MTC applications in a timely and cost effective manner.

 Analysis of the current and future spectrum use for narrowband and broadband IMT machine type communications shows that the identification of spectrum for mobile communications (voice and data) already guarantees quality of service (QoS).
 MTC applications and devices can be used effectively with all the benefits of the existent mobile broadband bands and the new frequency bands under study for IMT.
 This approach avoids the necessity of identifying new spectrum dedicated exclusively for MTC applications and thus no changes are needed in the Radio Regulations under Resolution 958 (WRC-15).